 The AEC established the Indigenous Electoral Participation Program (IEPP) in 2010 to close the gap in Indigenous disadvantage in electoral participation.
 The IEPP operates from each state and territory capital city and at the AEC's national office in Canberra.

 The AEC's Reconciliation Action Plan (RAP) has an internal focus of supporting our staff to gain an understanding, demonstrate a commitment and develop engagement skills to ensure the AEC is able to deliver electoral services in a manner that takes into account the needs and aspirations of Indigenous Australians.

 An important priority for the AEC is the attraction and retention of Aboriginal and Torres Strait Islander employees and building a respectful, inclusive workplace culture.

-You can also contact an AEC Indigenous and Community Engagement Officer in your state/territory or national office.
+For more information on enrolment and voting or to request educational or information sessions (based on availability) contact an AEC Indigenous Community Engagement Officer in your state/territory or national office.